RosettaCommons/documentation/rosetta_basics/resfiles.md

 Commands for noncanonical residue types
 ---------------------------------------

 Noncanonical residue types do not obey the AND-commutativity in command order that the rest of the resfile displays; this is because they default to "off" position, and must perforce be activated instead of deactivated to use.
 The command to turn OFF the canonical types is EMPTY, and the command to turn ON a noncanonical type is "NC \<ResidueTypeName\>".
+To use a mixture of canonical residues and non-canonical residue at the same positions, RESET must be used.

 ```
 NATRO # default command that applies to everything without a non- default setting; do not repack